kevhauma/line-counter/readme.md

 --

--ignore: folders you want to ignore (does not support spaces in folders...yet)
+-ignore: folders you want to ignore

 default: node_modules,.git